 2In most cases, browse sequences are generated via a skin.
-This method is supported in HTML5 Tripane output, but not in HTML5 Side Navigation, Top Navigation, or skinless output.
-However, another way to use a browse sequence is by associating it with a menu proxy.
-With this method, browse sequences are supported in all HTML5 output formats.
+This is supported in HTML5 Tripane output, but not in HTML5 Side Navigation, Top Navigation, or skinless output.
+However, by using a menu proxy, browse sequences are supported in all HTML5 output formats.